-Designed to provide students with opportunities for learning and working in organizations in ways that connect their course work in women's studies to specific issues in community settings.
-This may include legal, medical, governmental, political, educational, or other organizations.
-Working with a women's studies faculty member, the student will design a project based on volunteer work in a community organization serving the needs of women.
+The internship program is designed to provide students with opportunities for learning and working in organizations in ways that connect their course work in women's, gender and sexuality studies to specific issues in community settings; this may include legal, medical, governmental, political, educational or other organizations.
+Working with a women's, gender, and sexuality studies faculty member, the student will design a project based on volunteer work in a community organization that deals with issues of gender and/or sexuality in the context of social justice.
 Throughout the term, the faculty member will closely supervise the student's work.
 CR/NC grading.
-Prerequisites: Three courses in the women's studies minor, including WS 1004, declared women's studies minor, and permission of instructor.
+Prerequisites: Three courses in the women's, gender, and sexuality studies minor, including WGS 1004; declared women's, gender, and sexuality studies minor and permission of the instructor.

-WS 4244 Directed Study in Women's Studies
+WGS 4244 Directed Study in Women's, Gender, and Sexuality Studies

-Individual student reading and research in a selected area of women's studies.
-Allows students to supplement their study of women's studies in areas not covered by existing course offerings.
-The project must be approved by the director of women's studies as well as the student's academic advisor prior to registration for the course.
+Individual student reading and research in a selected area of women's, gender, and sexuality studies.
+Allows students to supplement their study of women's, gender, and sexuality studies in areas not covered by existing course offerings.
+The project must be approved by the director of women's, gender, and sexuality studies as well as the student's academic advisor prior to the student's registration for the course.
 The directed study will be executed under the supervision of the appropriate faculty member.
-Prerequisites: Four courses in the women's studies minor, including WS 1004, declared women's studies minor, and permission of instructor.
+Prerequisites: Four courses in the women's, gender, and sexuality studies minor including WGS 1004; declared women's, gender, and sexuality studies minor and permission of the instructor.

-WS 4294 Advanced Studies in Women's Studies
+WGS 4294 Advanced Studies in Women's, Gender, and Sexuality Studies

-This interdisciplinary course provides students with an examination of significant issues at the forefront of feminist theory and research, as well as the principal theoretical debates in women's studies.
-The course includes an overview of current research in women's studies, emphasizing theoretical and methodological issues, the development of women's studies as a field, the relationship of women's studies to traditional fields, and the nature of interdisciplinary research.
-It is designed primarily to encourage students to engage more deeply with questions that arise from the study of women's studies, as well as provide occasion for students to reflect on work done throughout the major or minor.
+This interdisciplinary course provides students with an examination of significant issues at the forefront of feminist theory and research, as well as the principal theoretical debates in women's, gender, and sexuality studies.
+The course includes an overview of current research in women's, gender, and sexuality studies, emphasizing theoretical and methodological issues; the development of women's, gender, and sexuality studies as a field; the relationship of women's, gender, and sexuality studies to traditional fields and the nature of interdisciplinary research.
+It is designed primarily to encourage students to engage more deeply with questions that arise from the study of women's, gender, and sexuality studies, as well as provide occasion for students to reflect on work done throughout the major or minor.
 The course also includes an independent, advanced research project, the topic of which will be chosen in close consultation with the instructor.
-Prerequisites: Junior or senior standing in women's studies and permission of instructor.
+Prerequisite: Junior or senior standing in women's, gender, and sexuality studies and permission of instructor.
 IV